sleepymalc/pbb.wtf/content/posts/How2TypeFast/index.md

 Specifically, if I press `control` for less than a threshold called `alone threshold` (e.g., 0.15 seconds), then it'll be recognized as `esc`; and if I press `control` for more than a threshold called `hold-down threshold` (e.g., 0.04 seconds), then it'll be recognized as `control` and can then be used as a modifier.[^2]

 [^2]: You might notice that it's possible to have conflict, i.e., if you press `control` for 0.1 seconds, then it'll trigger both `control` and `esc`.
 However, it's fine since `control` is a modifier but is not combined with `esc`.
-You don't want your `hold-down threshold` to be too long (e.g., 0.15 seconds to avoid conflict) because then whenever you want to actually use `control` as a modifier combined with other keys to trigger a shortcut, you'll need to hold `control` for that long.
+You don't want your `hold-down threshold` to be too long (e.g., 0.15 seconds to avoid conflict) because then whenever you want to use `control` as a modifier combined with other keys to trigger a shortcut, you'll need to hold `control` for that long.

-### Right Shift
+### Left and Right Shift

+Now we know we can use long press and single press separately, we can overload other modifiers in the same way as well!
+I do not go all the way to overload every modifier however; I only overload both `shift`s besides `control`.

+> You might not want to do this for every modifier such as `opt` and `cmd` to be honest...
+It's very possible that you will accidentally trigger them when you're trying out what shortcut you're going to use (e.g., when you're copying things using `cmd`+`c`, it's possible to press `cmd` alone and release it when you realize you don't want to actually copy the selected texts).

+For the `left shift`, I configure it as

+<p style="text-align: center;"><code>caps lock</code> when <code>left shift</code> is pressed alone.</p>

+This is because I'm bilingual, and I need to be able to switch the input language on the fly (actually the macOS default `caps lock` is the fastest way to switch the input language in my experience).
+So, I leave it as it is on the system level, and modify the `left shift` to be `caps lock` when it's pressed alone.
+It works quite well in practice.

+For the `right shift`, I do something more crazy:

+<p style="text-align: center;"><code>delete</code> when <code>right shift</code> is pressed alone,</p>

+and,

+<p style="text-align: center;">pressed-down <code>delete</code> when <code>right shift</code> is pressed twice and is held on the second press.</p>

+The first one is clear: I don't want to reach my little finger to the usual `delete` spot since it's far away[^3], and it's natural to remap `delete` to the `right shift` since it's an easy reach for my right little finger.

+[^3]: Also, on the [HHKB](https://happyhackingkb.com/) layout, the `delete` key is on the usual `|`/`\` key's spot, which is quite awkward for me.
+So I remap the `delete` on my [HHKB](https://happyhackingkb.com/) to `|`/`\` on the system level; this means, the `delete` key is now completely gone on my [HHKB](https://happyhackingkb.com/).

+But there's a problem: you now can't hold `delete` for a consecutive deletion since holding it is equivalent to holding the `right shift`.

 ## Import Settings